thoughtbot/ruby-science/release/ruby-science.md

 ## Tension with Tell, Don't Ask

-Extracting reasons to change can make it harder to follow [Tell, Don't Ask](#tell-dont-ask).
+Extracting reasons to change can make it harder to follow [tell, don't ask](#tell-dont-ask).

 For example, consider a `Purchase` model that knows how to charge a user: